StudioEtrange/mambo/NOTES.md

-### calibre
+### Calibre

 * Calibre desktop management is a tool to organize books collection
 * Calibre content server is an ODPS server

 * NOTE : if editing calibre database with  calibre desktop management , and view it through calibre-web to refresh calibre-web do "Reconnect to calibre DB"

-* Test calibre desktop management with a web access with guacamole
+* Test of calibre desktop management with a web access with guacamole
     ```
     export CALIBRE_DOCKER_VERSION="v4.6.0-ls39"
     export MAMBO_HOME="$HOME/mambo"